 At Polegate School we are committed to providing a curriculum which is balanced and broadly based; promotes the spiritual, moral, cultural, mental and physical development of pupils at school and prepares pupils for the opportunities, responsibilities and experiences of adult life.
 We totally support the national drive to raise educational standards and see the development of Literacy and Numeracy if possible within a cross curricular context as our priorities.
 At the same time we place tremendous importance on cross curricular strands which make a major contribution to the development of the whole child.
-The curriculum we offer greatly exceeds that required by law and we are proud to offer high quality French, Health and Sex Education, Environmental Education, Safety Education and Personal and Social Education.
+The curriculum we offer greatly exceeds that required by law and we are proud to offer high Forest School, Debate and Philososphy for Children.